¸£Àû±ÆÕ¾

 /undergraduate/sciences/marine-earth-atmospheric-sciences/meteorology-bs-marine-sciences-concentration/

-The degree of Bachelor of Science in Meteorology is offered in the Department of Marine, Earth and Atmospheric Sciences.
-A concentration in Marine Science may also be chosen.
+The degree of Bachelor of Science in Meteorology with a concentration in Marine Sciences is offered in the Department of Marine, Earth and Atmospheric Sciences.
+The concentration facilitates a minor or double major in Marine Sciences.
+The concentration provides a foundation in oceanography and advanced coursework on the boundary layer and tropical weather systems.

 Marine Sciences (BS): Chemistry Concentration